 The Company's advanced project and certain other property interests are located in Mexico and are subject to that country and jurisdiction's laws and regulations.
 Obtaining financing, finding or hiring qualified people or obtaining all necessary services for the Company's operations in Mexico may be difficult.
 The perception of Mexico may make it more difficult for the Company to attract investors or to obtain any required financing for its exploration projects.
 The Company believes the present attitude of the current Mexican government to foreign investment in the exploration and mining sector has become less supportive of the industry than previous governments.
 Investors should assess the political risks of investing in a foreign country.
-Variations from the current regulatory, economic and political climate could have an adverse effect on the affairs of the Company.
+Variations from the current regulatory, economic, potential tariff and non-tariff trade actions and political climate present a risk of recession and may cause investors to reduce or delay investment in the Company could have an adverse effect on the affairs of the Company.